Nightmare9254/mnTasks/README.md

 - Create and Login to your account
 - Add new tasks
 - Buy credits using creditcard
-- Delete your account/ hange your pasword/email/nickname
+- Delete your account, change your pasword/email/nickname

 ## Tech Stack